OK-DMR/DMR-HAM-Protocols/homebrew-2015.md

 - '00' - Voice Data
 - '01' - Voice Sync
-- '10' - Data Sync
+- '10' - Data or Data Sync
 - '11' - Unused

 **NOTE-2**:

-- When Frame Type is 'Data Sync', this is Data Type from Slot Type
+- When Frame Type is 'Data or Data Sync', this is Data Type from Slot Type
 - When Frame Type is 'Voice Data' or 'Voice Sync', this is the voice sequence number, with '0000' being 'A' from DMR specification, '0001' being 'B' and so on